hyperiondeimos/Keyence-SZ-16D-Driver/README.md

 After that you can use `roslaunch` or you can directly point to `laser.py` using:
 `$ rosrun keyence_laser laser.py`
+`$ rosrun rviz rviz`

 If the Rviz config doesn't load, make sure to add the LaserScan on Display Types and to point the `/keyence_laser` topic to feed data.
 On Global Options, change the Fixed Frame `map` to `laser_frame`.
+You can see on images bellow the configuration.

 ## Images

-Terminal
+Terminal (executing `roscore` and the scripts):

 ![Screenshot at Apr 10 02-00-29](https://user-images.githubusercontent.com/6139272/162610963-86ab6bc1-0f6f-4c17-a310-fb29c4066d3c.png)

-Rviz
+Rviz showing the data capture from LiDAR:

 ![Screenshot at Apr 10 02-01-11](https://user-images.githubusercontent.com/6139272/162610973-c9163c72-9945-4692-8f88-480c06458cb8.png)

+Rviz showing LiDAR data when I tried to block the Laser:

 https://user-images.githubusercontent.com/6139272/162611125-5a763e35-e87c-4ec9-931c-903c342f0cba.mp4

-Matplotlib
+Matplotlib using polar plot to show the LiDAR data (updating in real-time):

 ![Screenshot at Apr 10 04-48-44](https://user-images.githubusercontent.com/6139272/162610985-30755284-a3b4-4cb8-b22f-98e751c26183.png)